Get MTD for Income Tax ready

 What's the outlook for new franchisees?

-Franchisee profitability should be your primary concern.
+Assess franchisee profitability when evaluating a franchise opportunity.
 Ask for specific financial performance data, typical operating budgets, and revenue prediction models for new locations.

 How strong is your data?

-A franchisor may show you market research and financial projections but don't accept it at face value.
-Make sure the data is reliable by asking:
+A franchisor may show you market research and financial projections, so validate them independently.
+Validate the data by asking:

-If you’re unsure about the data, ask an accountant to review it.
+To confirm the data is reliable, ask an accountant with franchise experience to review it.

 What are the main teething problems?

 Ask them what franchisees struggle with in the early days.
 A good franchisor will share this information to help you succeed.
-If they can’t provide specific direction, ask for more details to ensure you have the support you need.
+Ask for more details to ensure you have the support you need.

 What are the key performance indicators (KPIs)?